Marine Academy of Science and Technology: Awards

 In its listing of "America's Best High Schools 2016", the school was ranked 181st out of 500 best high schools in the country; it was ranked 28th among all high schools in New Jersey.

 Other career academies

-There are four other career academies / sister schools in the Monmouth County Vocational School District.
-The other schools (with 2020–21 enrollment data) are:
+There are five other career academies / sister schools in the Monmouth County Vocational School District.
+The other schools (with 2023–24 enrollment data from the National Center for Education Statistics) are: